felipealfonsog/felipealfonsog/README.md

 [![Spotify Widget Watchdog](https://github.com/felipealfonsog/felipealfonsog/actions/workflows/spotify-watchdog.yml/badge.svg)](https://github.com/felipealfonsog/felipealfonsog/actions/workflows/spotify-watchdog.yml)

 <sub>Live Spotify widget rendered via an endpoint powered by the open-source project <a href="https://github.com/kittinan/spotify-github-profile">Spotify GitHub Profile</a>.
-If the widget appears blank or does not render, it likely corresponds to an endpoint error from that project.</sub>
+If the widget appears blank or does not render, it likely corresponds to an endpoint error from that project, even if the watchdog action reports a passing status.</sub><sub>Live Spotify widget rendered via an endpoint powered by the open-source project <a href="https://github.com/kittinan/spotify-github-profile">Spotify GitHub Profile</a>.
+If the widget appears blank or does not render, it likely corresponds to an endpoint error from that project, even if the watchdog action reports a passing status.</sub>

 #